pimcore/pimcore/README.md

 ![Technology and Architecture](./doc/Development_Documentation/img/pimcore-technology-architecture.svg)

 ## Key Benefits and Advantages
-### ⚒ Data Modelling an UI Design at the same time
+### ⚒ Data Modelling and UI Design at the same Time
 No matter if your're dealing with unstructured web documents or structured data for MDM/PIM, you define the UI design (web documents by a template and structured data with a intuitive graphical editor), Pimcore knows how to persist the data efficiently and optimized for fast access.